 As I got older I certainly understood the whole concept of the celebration of this festive summertime holiday, but it doesn’t mean I’m any less fearful.
-I’ve been known to enjoy watching the various shows from afar…but I’ll be honest, I still get a little twinge of anxiety whenever I hear the loud explosions.
-Maybe it’s because these “bombs” can cause damage and harm to all animals, and the environment.
-Especially when alcohol is involved.
+I’ve been known to enjoy watching the various shows from afar…but I’ll be honest, I still get a little twinge of discomfort whenever I hear the loud explosions.
+Maybe it’s because these “bombs” can cause damage and harm to humans, non-human animals, and the environment.

-Okay, my intention isn’t to be a party-pooper…I’m looking forward to going out and celebrating as well…spending time with friends and whatnot.
-But, as a certified professional dog trainer, and dedicated dog mom to Poncho, it’s my priority to keep him safe and out of harms way.
+Okay, my intention isn’t to be a party-pooper…I’m looking forward to celebrating as well…spending time with friends and whatnot.
+But, as a certified professional dog trainer and dedicated dog mom to Ringo Starr, it’s my priority to keep him safe and out of harm’s way.

 I’m sure you’re planning on protecting your pets as well, but I’d like to pass along a few safety tips for keeping dogs (and kitties) safe this holiday:

-- Food items: Although some dogs have a rock-gut stomach, many others do not.
-Please make sure you you stick with your dogs regular diet.
-And ask all of the other humans to refrain from handing out snacks, no matter how much your dog begs.
+Although some dogs have a rock-gut stomach, many others do not.
+Please make sure you stick with your dog’s regular diet.
+And, ask all of the other humans to refrain from handing out snacks, no matter how much your dog tries to “work the room.”
 Some foods aren’t good for dogs and they might not know it.
 You can always post a reminder sign in plain view for everyone to see.

-- Alcoholic beverages: Alcohol can be poisonous to dogs so please keep all beverage containers (except our fresh water) out of reach.
+Alcohol can be poisonous to dogs so please keep all beverage container, except a bowl of fresh water, out of reach.

-- Decorations: Candles, tiki torches, oil lamps, and other decorative products like this can be fun to investigate.
-Unfortunately they can cause harm if they fall over on dogs, or are eaten.
+Candles, tiki torches, oil lamps, and other decorative products like this can be fun to investigate.
+Unfortunately, they can cause problems if they get knocked over, fall on top of the dog, or are ingested.
 So again, if your dog is running around the house, keep these items in a safe place or put away altogether.

-- ID and License span>: Make sure your dog (and kitties too) are wearing a collar with license and ID tag.
-Just in case they take off, the authorities will have a better chance of finding you.
+- ID and License span: make sure your dog (and kitties too) are wearing a collar with license and ID tag.
+Just in case they take off, the authorities will have a better chance of returning them to you.

 - Stay home or have a pet sitter: Leave your dog at home.
-Fireworks shows are fun for all of you humans, but for many of us dogs they’re too overwhelming.
+Fireworks shows are fun for humans, but for many dogs, they’re too overwhelming.
 If you aren’t able to stay home with them, consider hiring a professional pet sitter or have a friend come over to hang out and comfort your pets.

 - Medications: If the anxiety is too much for your dog or cat to handle, contact your veterinarian about the various medication options for helping to reduce noise phobia anxiety.